 |Where do i begin then?|

-I'm from a small town in Sweden called Norrkoping, 37 years of age and i'm living together with my girlfriend and two kids.
+I'm from a small town in Sweden called Norrkoping, 40 years of age and i'm living together with my lady and a kid.

 Working as an consultant at kafit in computer hardware, networking , IT security etc. You can find me over at linkedin also which more thouroughly describes what i know and don't know and do regarding computer enviroments.